EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13-diy-amd-ai300-configuration-new.md

  Add to Bag  Add pre-order to bag

- Ships within 5 business days [Limited warranty](/de/en/warranty)  Free shipping on laptop and desktop orders
+ Ships within 5 business days - Deliveries to Europe are currently delayed by up to 7 days due to global freight disruptions.
+[Limited warranty](/de/en/warranty)  Free shipping on laptop and desktop orders

  Cancel your pre-order any time before shipment for a full refund [Limited warranty](/de/en/warranty)  Free shipping on laptop and desktop orders